Pfern/ADER17/README.md

 	LO 9 - Perform simple functional enrichment analysis and understand the concepts involved

-		LO 9.1 - How to extracting meaning from a list of genes What are functional annotations, what types exist, and where to get them
+		LO 9.1 - How to extract meaning from a list of genes What are functional annotations, what types exist, and where to get them

 		LO 9.2 - Understand the concept of functional enrichment analysis, and the statistics involved